 She shivered anyway, standing, naked, as other servants approached, bearing measuring tapes.
 They poked and prodded, getting various measurements, including ones around Siri’s waist, bust, shoulders, and hips.
 When that was finished, the women backed away, and the room fell still.
-The bath continued to steam in the center of the room, and several of the serving women gestured toward it.
+The bath continued to steam in the center of the chamber, and several of the serving women gestured toward it.

 Guess I’m allowed to wash myself, Siri thought with relief, walking up the tile steps.
 She stepped carefully into the massive tub, and was pleased at how warm the water was.
 She climbed down the tile steps, relaxing in the hot water.

-Soft splashes sounded behind her, and she spun, then sighed in resignation.
+Soft splashes sounded behind her, and she spun.
 Several of the serving women were climbing down into the tub, fully clothed, bearing scrubbing instruments and soap.
-Siri yielded herself to their care as they began to scrub vigorously at her body and hair.
+Siri sighed, yielding herself to their care as they began to scrub vigorously at her body and hair.
 She closed her eyes, enduring the treatment with as much dignity as she could manage.

+Of course, doing that only brought back to her memory just what was happening too her, and she began to grow nervous again.

+The Lifeless weren’t as bad as the stories, she thought, trying to reassure her.
+And the city colors are far more pleasant than I expected.
+Maybe. . .maybe the God King isn’t as terrible as everyone says.

 “Ah, good,” a voice said.
 “We’re right on schedule.
 Perfect.”

 Siri paused.
 That was a man’s voice.
-She snapped her eyes open to find an older man in brown robes standing on the lip of the tub, writing something on a ledger.
+She snapped her eyes open to find an older man in brown robes standing on the steps up to the tub, writing something on a ledger.
 He was balding, and had a round, pleasant face.
 A young boy stood next to him, bearing extra sheets of paper and a small jar of ink for the man to use in dipping his quill.

-Siri yelped, startling several of her servants, as she splashed in the water, covering up with her arms.
+Siri yelped, startling several of her servants, as she splashed in the water, covering herself with her arms.

 The man with the ledger paused, looking down.
-“Is something wrong, your highness?”
+“Is something wrong, vessel?”

 “I’m bathing,” she snapped.

-“Yes,” the man said, smiling.
+“Yes,” the man said.
 “I believe I can tell that.”

-“Well, what are you doing watching!”
+“Well, what are you doing watching?”

 The man cocked his head.
 “But, I’m a royal servant, far beneath your station. . . .” he said, then trailed off.
-“Ah, well.
-Idris sensibilites--I’ve read of them, of course.
+“Ah, yes.
+Idris sensibilities--I’ve read of them, of course.
 Ladies, please splash around a bit, make some more bubbles in the bath.”

 The serving women did as asked, churning up bubbles and foam from the soapy water.

 “There,” the man said, turning back to his ledger.
 “I can’t see a thing.
-Now we can get on with this.
-It would not do to keep the King waiting on his wedding night, now would it!”
+Now, let us get on with this.
+It would not do to keep the God King waiting on his wedding night, now would it!”

 Siri reluctantly allowed the bathing to continue, though she was careful to keep certain bits of anatomy well beneath the water.
 The women worked furiously, scrubbing at her body hard enough that Siri was half-afraid they’d rub her skin right off.

-“Now,” the man said, “we’re on a very tight schedule.
+“As you might guess,” the man said, “we’re on a very tight schedule.
 There’s much to do, and very little time to do it.
 I would like this all to go as smoothly as possible.”

 Siri frowned.
 “And. . .who exactly are you?”